genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 14, 2020 updates: more on False Negatives in qPCR and the impact of face mask against COVID-19 in the Prepints section.
-As the repository increases its size, we are moving into a Wiki format (soon here!).
+> April 14, 2020 updates: more on False Negatives in qPCR, impact of face mask against COVID-19, JAMA review of pharmacological treatmets for COVID-19 in the Prepints section; modeling of the SARS-CoV-2 disease map in the Viral mechanisms section.

+> As the repository increases its size, we are moving into a Wiki format (soon here!).

 > Use the "Home" button to move up between sections and the ToC.

 # Table of contents #
 <ul>
-  <li><a href="#Clinical Trials">Clinical Trials</a></li>
+  <li><a href="#Clinical Trials and Pharmacological Treatments">Clinical Trials and Pharmacological Treatments</a></li>
   <li><a href="#Educational resources">Educational resources</a></li>
   <li><a href="#Genomics of SARS-CoV-2">Genomics of SARS-CoV-2</a></li>
   <li><a href="#Guidelines, Society's Clinical and Professional Statements">Guidelines, Society's Clinical and Professional Statements</a></li>